 Ensuring your charity operates to good governance standards means that you will be able to adhere to Regulatory Body legal and fiduciary requirements.

-With recent scandals referred to in Reason 7 above, the public has reason to be wary of charities that demonstrate weak governance standards.
+Recent scandals referred to in Reason 7 above, means the public has reason to be wary of charities that demonstrate weak governance standards.
 These very high profile cases and the broader industry issues relating to Fundraising Scandals can cause problems.
 Credit unions and sports governing bodies aren’t exempt from close examination by the public and by their own members.

 Adopting a professional approach to good governance and communicating that to key stakeholders will help allay any doubts that your organisation is weak on governance.

-There are rewards that come with a voluntary trustee role in a charity or a director/committee member role in another not-for-profit organisation.
-You are helping fulfil a need in the community and in society and making an impact is really important.
+There are rewards that come with a voluntary trustee or director role in a charity or other not-for-profit organisation.
+You are helping fulfil a need in the community and in society and so making an impact is really important.
 With the rewards come risks too.
 Risks that have personal reputational and other consequences if matters go wrong.